mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

 ## Pre-requisites

 1. Terraform should be installed and configured;
-1. Ansible should be installed and configured;
+1. Ansible should be installed and configured into your account into a `console` node;
+    1. {+ TODO +}
-1. Download/clone the [ops.gitlab.net/gitlab-com/gl-infra/config-mgmt](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) project into your workspace;
+1. Download/clone the [ops.gitlab.net/gitlab-com/gl-infra/config-mgmt](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) project into a `console` node;
-1. Download/clone the [gitlab.com/gitlab-com/gl-infra/db-migration](https://gitlab.com/gitlab-com/gl-infra/db-migration) project into your workspace;
+1. Download/clone the [gitlab.com/gitlab-com/gl-infra/db-migration](https://gitlab.com/gitlab-com/gl-infra/db-migration) project into a `console` node;
 1. Check that the inventory file for your desired environment exists in `db-migration/pg-replica-rebuild/inventory/` and it's up-to-date with the hosts you're targeting;
 1. Run `cd db-migration/pg-replica-rebuild; ansible -i inventory/<file> all -m ping` and ensure that all nodes are reachable;